 7) We improve the Wisdom Council Process … This is one more experiment where we understand more about how to put on a Wisdom Council (or Creative Insight Council) and find better ways to select random people, to run the community cafe, to convene a ‘responder’ meeting, etc.

 8) We awaken new energy for democracy … This sparks a growing awareness of a hopeful new solution strategy to society’s biggest problems … and new story of progress on the “heroic journey.”°

-And the Press Release that preceded this January Wisdom Council Process (see below)
+And the Press Release that preceded this January Wisdom Council Process (see above)

 Nels Olson, scribe and observer of our SCruz Wisdom Council by invitation, commented that an analogy could be a baseball game, identifying whether a Wisdom Council hit a homerun… or not.